nopaddleboat/Koopman_operator_predictive_control/README.md

 Codes:

-prediction_accuracy  : compare the accuracy of linearization with Taylor series and Koopman operators predictive_control_koopman1  : predictive control, liearization using Koopman operators, one linear model predictive_control_koopman2  : predictive control, liearization using Koopman operators, two linear models predictive_control_taylor    : predictive control, liearization using Taylor series
+prediction_accuracy  : compare the accuracy of linearization with Taylor series and Koopman operators predictive_control_koopman1  : predictive control, linearization using Koopman operators, one linear model predictive_control_koopman2  : predictive control, linearization using Koopman operators, two linear models predictive_control_taylor    : predictive control, linearization using Taylor series

+#Note that the results generated from these codes may be different from the results reported in the paper, this is due to the characteristics of randomness in the method.

 [1] Xie, Shengwen, and Juan Ren.
 "Recurrent-neural-network-based Predictive Control of Piezo Actuators for Trajectory Tracking."
 IEEE/ASME Transactions on Mechatronics (2019).